BuzzingPixelFabricator/jquery.hasScrollBar/readme.md

-# Fabricator Width Awareness Component
+# Fabricator jQuery hasScrollBar Component

 While this component is designed with the [BuzzingPixel Fabricator Build Process](https://github.com/tjdraper/buzzing-pixel-fabricator) in mind, it can be used anywhere (in theory).